sarahciston/codingcare/posts/cf-unliving.md

 Someone reminds me it is not my responsibility to keep other people alive, no matter how much I care for them.
 But then, whose job is it?
 We all keep each other alive.
 And lately we are failing at this work, failing with dramatic speed.
 Unaliving at accelerating pace.

-Unalive is the rewriting of unspeakable death to avoid censorship by platforms, which are not reading for context.
-They do not read between the lines (though they can tell the difference between a male nipple and a female nipple even though gender is not real), and so we must spell out new stuttering formulations like `s3x` and `~~death~~` and `les-bean`.
+Unalive is the rewriting of unspeakable death to avoid censorship by platforms.
+Platforms do not read between the lines.
+They are not reading for context clues.
+They cannot distinguish between deaths to discuss and deaths to erase.
+They cannot distinguish between queer sexuality and pornography.
+Although they claim to distinguish between a male nipple and a female nipple, even though gender is not real.
+And so we must spell out new stuttering formulations like `s3x` and `~~death~~` and `les-bean` or `les🐝an`, which fool these sophisticated systems.

 This is about knots instead of threads.
 This is about staying in bed.
-I have covid again.
+Do I have covid again?
 Having covid and long covid at the same time is weird.
 Is this the only time I write essays?
 I watched the Hitchcock film *Rope* last time I had covid.
-We may talk more than the average family about murder and other kinds of death.
+This time I talk with my mother about smart ways to get away with [death/euthanasia and to prevent suicide], if the occasion called for it.
+We may talk more than the average family about [murder and other] kinds of death.
 Justifiable homicide.
-Euthenasia.

-VALIE EXPORT
-Lynn Hershman Leeson
-Sophie Calle
-Sonya Rapoport
-(digital) Hito Steyerl
-Adrian Piper
-done, Rebecca Horn
-started, Pipilotti Rist
-started, On Kawara
+Euthanasia.

 making and breaking, the queer use of lying in bed / unable to dissertate in a pandemic, creating/learning a web home versus completing the projects i said i would make when i came in, how every part/skill is connected, can be stitched together and reconnected and collaborated with to make the text thing the parts of myself collaborate with each other, reacquainted as if strangers

-something that tracks the time, pace/cadence, smell of every word, my heartbeat and breath pattern, the over collection of its data and the pond it sits in, the energy sinkhole…(connect sink holes to the cave state, the show me state, the trauma state) what is this duct taped story object, touching object, screen i am making, a way to reach through the plexiglass to each other, the computer is a classifying machine, if code is built on binary and the zeros and ones are made to say either or, not [either and] … [both maybe] a voltage rush, a spark gap… what is the computational system built on the surges and loss, the wavering? the felt feeling? you’ll argue this is getting metaphorical not close to the metal (a metaphor) what could be closer to the metal than bone, that wrended flesh?
+something that tracks the time, pace/cadence, smell of every word, my heartbeat and breath pattern, the over collection of its data and the pond it sits in, the energy sinkhole…(connect sink holes to the cave state, the show me state, the trau$$ma state) what is this duct taped story object, touching object, screen i am making, a way to reach through the plexiglass to each other, the computer is a classifying machine, if code is built on binary and the zeros and ones are made to say either or, not [either and] … [both maybe] a voltage rush, a spark gap… what is the computational system built on the surges and loss, the wavering? the felt feeling? you’ll argue this is getting metaphorical not close to the metal (a metaphor) what could be closer to the metal than bone, that wrended flesh?

 queer use as vandalism & broken machines